DgFutureLab/satoyama-api/README.md

 Each node can have 0 or more sensors attached to it. **Sensor**, each sensor belongs to one node. **Sensors** gather information in "readings".
 **Reading**, each reading belongs to a sensor.

+# API Endpoints
+Each of the following are resources that can be accessed via HTTP methods.
+1. Site [GET, POST, DELETE]
+2. Sites [GET]
+3. Mode [GET, POST, DELETE]
+4. Nodes [GET]
+5. Sensor [GET, POST]
+6. Sensors [GET]
+7. Readings [GET]

+The following sections documents how to use these endpoints.

+## Site resource
+Get data for site 1:

+`GET /site/1`

+Make a new site with no nodes:

+`POST /site`

+Delete site 1:

+`DELETE /site/1`

+## Sites resource
+Get a list of all sites:

+`GET /sites`

+## Node resource
+Get data for node 1:

+`GET /node/1`

+Delete node 1:

+`DELETE /node/1`

+Create a new node at site 1:

+`POST /node`

+POST parameters are:
+1. alias: The name of the node
+2. node_type: The type of the node, e.g. "ricefield"
+3. site_id: The id of the site that the node will belong to
+4. latitude
+5. longitude

 ## Get all the nodes in the network

 Get the node_ids that belong to the current network